cicero343/cicero343.github.io/_posts/2024-08-06-Creating-HelloWorld-Message-With-C.md

 Essentially, .dll and .so files are 'shared libraries' which contain reusable code that can be dynamically loaded and used by other programs during runtime.

-I wanted to create a basic example to represent how they work, so here's a quick guide on **Creating a 'Hello World' Message with C in Windows Subsystem for Linux (WSL)**.
+I wanted to create a basic example to help me understand how they work, so here's a quick guide on **Creating a 'Hello World' Message with C in Windows Subsystem for Linux (WSL)**.
 My WSL was not playing nicely with X11 libraries, so this is going to be very basic.

-**Step 1: Create a C file called 'message.c'** sudo nano message.c
+**Step 1: Create a C file called 'message.c'**

+    sudo nano message.c

     #include <stdio.h>

     void show_message(const char *message) {
     printf("%s\n", message);
     }

 **Step 2: Compile the Shared Library**

     gcc -fPIC -shared -o libmessage.so message.c

 **Step 3: Create a C file called 'callmessage.c'**

     sudo nano callmessage.c

     #include <stdio.h>
     #include <dlfcn.h>

     int main() {
     void *handle;
     void (*show_message)(const char *);